Porcelain Veneers Boulder, CO

 Feelings of stress and anxiety contribute to TMJ, too.
 When stressed, you’re more likely to grind and clench your teeth, irritating the jaw joint.
 The look of your smile can play a big part in this.
 When you’re unhappy with your smile, you feel insecure and are more likely to be anxious in public and professional situations.
 Porcelain veneers are a popular choice for a complete smile makeover, giving you back confidence in your smile.

-Their versatility is just one benefit of porcelain veneers.
-The porcelain dental labs use to craft veneers is the most natural-looking material, miming your natural teeth.
-It’s nearly impossible to distinguish a natural tooth compared to a veneer.
-We color-match the veneer to a shade that blends in perfectly with your smiles while it mimics a natural tooth’s sheen.
+The porcelain dental labs use to craft veneers is the most natural-looking material that mimics your natural teeth.
+It’s nearly impossible to distinguish a natural tooth from a veneer.
+We color-match the veneer to a shade that blends in perfectly with your smile while it mimics a natural tooth’s sheen.

 This restoration can help improve your overall oral hygiene.
 They’re bright and white, motivating you to take care of them so that they maintain their color and shine.
 Proper brushing and flossing and regular dental visits also support the longevity of veneers.
 The better you take care of them, the longer they’ll last.